harupong/ytpodgen/README.md

 # ytpodgen
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-command line tool to turn YouTube live streams into podcasts
+Command line tool to turn YouTube live streams into podcasts.
+It watches out for new YouTube live streams, and once on the air, records the livestream, converts it to audio file, generates podcast RSS, and uploads them to Cloudflare R2.

 ## prerequisite
 - python3 and pip

+Tested only on Mac and Linux.

 ## first time setup
 ```